DanSam5K/OOP-Tic-Tac-Toe-Game/README.md

 # OOP TIC TAC TOE GAME

-A tic-tac-toe game was built to be played on the command line where two human players can play against each other and the board is displayed in between turns.
+Tic-tac-toe game was built to be played on the command line where two players can play against each other and the board is displayed in between turns.

 ### Main Objective